 This gentle formula has aloe vera extract for moisturizing and soothing skin and chamomile for calming and cleansing.
 Rosemary helps protect and promote healthy skin growth.
 This shampoo is targeted toward dogs and puppies with sensitive skin and has a mild coconut and honey fragrance.

-There are two other Rocco & Roxie shampoos: Soothe Oatmeal has shea and almond butter for dogs with dry, itchy skin and Shine Conditioning has vitamin A and argan oil for a shiny, glossy coat.
-All three formulas are free of paraben, phthalates, mineral oil, formaldehyde, artificial colors, dyes, and other additives.
+This formula is free of paraben, phthalates, mineral oil, formaldehyde, artificial colors, dyes, and other additives.
 They’re pH balanced so they’re safe and comfortable for a dog’s skin.

 Best for Odor: Buddy Wash Original Lavender & Mint Dog Shampoo & Conditioner